×

 NS TYPE NPROCS PID USER COMMAND

-1 The UID for the process is 1024, the same as you set in the pod spec.
+1 The UID for the process should be the same as you set in the pod spec.

-2. Check the pod user ID being used on the node where the pod was created.
+2. Check the UID being used by the node.
 The node is outside of the Linux user namespace.
 This user ID should be different from the UID being used in the container.

 1. Start a debug session for that node: